 Welcome to The Hill Church.
 We know it can be somewhat intimidating entering into a new environment, but we are glad to you are interested in visiting our church.
-To help you get to know us and give you a glimpse at what you can expect, we have answered some generally questions about our church and what we do.
+To help you get to know us and give you a glimpse at what you can expect, we have answered some general questions about our church and what we do.

 What is The Hill Church?

 The Hill is a new church in Fayetteville that seeks to “transform our community with the truth and beauty of Christ.”
 We believe that church is not a place you go to, but it’s a people who exist to glorify God and worship him in all that they do.
-When the people of God are engaged with the gospel, equipped as ministers of reconciliation and see themselves as sent missionaries into their circles of influence, then the city, culture and lives are transformed.
+When the people of God are engaged with the Gospel, equipped as ministers of reconciliation, and see themselves as sent missionaries into their circles of influence, then the city, culture, and lives are transformed.